Chappell Roan: Cultural impact

 In August 2024, the Kamala Harris 2024 presidential campaign released a baseball cap with the words "Harris Walz" in a similar style to Roan's "Midwest Princess" merchandise baseball cap.
 In response, Roan tweeted "is this real".
-Roan refused to endorse the Harris campaign, but confirmed she would vote for Harris, arguing "endorsing and voting are completely different."
-Justifying the decision, she said, "Fuck Trump for fucking real, but fuck some of the shit that has gone down in the Democratic Party that has failed people like me and you — and, more so, Palestine, and more so, every marginalized community in the world."
+Roan refused to endorse the Harris campaign but confirmed she would vote for Harris, stating that "endorsing and voting are completely different."
+Explaining the decision, she said, "Fuck Trump for fucking real, but fuck some of the shit that has gone down in the Democratic Party that has failed people like me and you — and, more so, Palestine, and more so, every marginalized community in the world."